 “Remote control allows us to address little things automatically, freeing us up to address bigger issues or to maintain other systems,” Corstorphine says.
 “Having an RMM product on a client machine is like leaving an IT tech in the client computer to watch over things.
 He lets us know when there’s a problem and tries to fix it before we even get there.”

 “It is impossible to scale your business or add proactive value to your clients without having an RMM tool on your gear.
 Without it, you’re blind, reliant on reacting to issues, and then reliant on a frustrated client to help you get onto their computer to help.
 Or, you need to talk them through what needs to be done via phone call,” he says.
-“When I see an IT company that is not using RMM, I mentally make a note that they’re no competition to us because they can’t scale.
+“When I see an IT company not using RMM, I know they’re no competition to us because they can’t scale.
 It’s like they haven’t discovered fire – big disadvantage!”